kevnantony/Email-Engagement-Analysis/readme.md

 - Load the .pkl data into a Pandas DataFrame.
 - Performed basic EDA checks like df.head(), .info(), .describe(), .isnull().sum() for better understanding the dataset.
-- Converted the .pkl file to .csv and .json for convenience of performing operations and personally visualizing the data better.
+- Converted the .pkl file to .csv and .json for the convenience of performing operations and personally visualizing the data better.
 - Load the JSON data into a Pandas DataFrame.
 - Extract relevant features from the JSON structure (e.g., subject, body).
 - Convert categorical variables (like boolean flags) into numerical values.